 10) Do not add the salt until the last hour or so of cooking time or your beans may stay too firm.

 11) Depending on which method of cooking you have chosen, either bring to the boil on a high heat in the slow cooker or in your oven, before turning the heat right down to very low (approx 120 degrees Celsius).

-12) Allow to cook for an absolute minimum of 8 hours, although I prefer to leave mine cooking for closer to 12 hours.
+12) Allow to cook for an absolute minimum of 8 hours, although I tend to leave mine cooking for closer to 10 hours.
 Every now and again check the dish to make sure there is enough liquid and top up if necessary.

 13) Remove the meat carefully from the dish and then remove the fat and the bones and discard before returning the meat in small shreds or pieces to the other ingredients.